miguelcobain/IPapp/README.md

 This information is required to generate the first version of your `manifest.json` file.
 This file should be in the root folder and contain the details you previously entered.

 Additionally, a basic structure of your application should exist in your directory.
+Besides the `manifest.json`file, a common folder was also created.
+This is were you should put the files shared among contact points or configuration views.

 ## Generating Contact Points ##